 Collect, act, repeat.

 All your above efforts will bear fruit if you collect data appropriately, act on it to bring about changes in your processes and systems, and repeat it.
 Your findings could bring to light issues with support or pricing or service.
 Knowing this will help you address any immediate concerns and ensure a smooth and excellent customer experience.
-It could be something after a period of time.
+It could be something after a while.
 It is crucial to note that this is not a one-time activity, and you should do this regularly with a cadence relevant to your organization or brand.

 - Marketing e-mailers